-Your 500-750-word academic statement of purpose should convey as clearly and concisely as possible your intellectual interests, your preparation for the program (i.e., how have your previous educational and/or professional experiences given you skills and tools to succeed in our graduate program?), and your career goals or avocational interest in pursue the certificate.
+Your 500 to 750 word academic statement of purpose should convey as clearly and concisely as possible your intellectual interests, your preparation for the program (i.e., how have your previous educational and/or professional experiences given you skills and tools to succeed in our graduate program?), and your career goals or avocational interest in pursuing the certificate.

 This tool provides a broad overview of how major selection can lead to careers and is provided without any implied promise of employment.
 Some careers will require further education, skills, or competencies.
 Actual salaries may vary significantly between similar employers and could change by graduation, as could employment opportunities and job titles.